Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Explicit form of for types , and

 {\thesection.\arabic{equation}}

-In the last section, we shall show the connectedness of cellular crystals.
-To complete the task, we need some explicit forms of the upper half potentials.
-Then, in this section we shall see some results given in \cite{N4} for all classical types $A_n,B_n,C_n$, $D_n$ and the exceptional types $G_2$.
-Some results for type $E_6,E_7,E_8,F_4$ will be given in the next section.
+The results of this section and the next section will be used to show the one of our main results Theorem \ref{main}, namely, the connectedness of cellular crystals $B_\bfi$, where $\bfi$ is an arbitrary reduced word of the longest element $w_0\in W$.
+To complete the task, we need to find certain set of linear functions $\Xi_\bfi\subset (\bbQ^N)^*$ satisfying the condition ${\bf H}_\bfi$ as in Sect.8 and to obtain this $\Xi_\bfi$ we need to get some explicit forms of the upper half potentials for all types of finite-dimensional simple Lie algebras.
+Then, in this section we shall see some results given in \cite{N6} for all classical types $\AAN,\BBN,\CCN$, $\DDN$ and the exceptional types $\G22$.
+Similar results for type $\EEE6,\EEE7,\EEE8,\F44$ will be given in the next section.

-For those simple Lie algebras, we fix the reduced longest word $\bfii0$ as follows:
+For those simple Lie algebras, let us fix the numbering of Dynkin diagrams.
+For all types except ${\rm E}_7$, we adopt the ones in \cite[Chap.4]{Kac}.
+As for the type ${\rm E}_7$, the Dynkin data will be given in the next section.
+We fix the reduced longest word $\bfii0$ as follows:

-According to the reduced word $\bfi=i_1i_2 \cd i_k$, we consider the set of double-indices for type $A_n,B_n,C_n,D_n$:
+According to the reduced word $\bfii0$, we consider the set of double-indices for type $\AAN,\BBN,\CCN,\DDN$:

-We also define the total order on $I_n$ by the usual lexicographic order, {\it e.g.,} for type $B_n$, we have
+We also define the total order on $I_n$ by the usual lexicographic order, {\it e.g.,} for type $\BBN$, we have

-\subsection{Type $A_n$}
+\subsection{Type $\AAN$}

-To obtain the explicit form of $\TY(\Phi,+,)(\Theta_{\bf i_0}^-(c))$ for type $A_n$, it suffices to know $\Del_{w_0\Lm_i,s_i\Lm_i}(\Theta_{\bf i_0}^-(c))$ for
+To obtain the explicit form of $\TY(\Phi,+,)(\Theta_{\bf i_0}^-(c))$ for type $\AAN$, it suffices to know $\Del_{w_0\Lm_i,s_i\Lm_i}(\Theta_{\bf i_0}^-(c))$ for

-\begin{thm}[\cite{N4}] For $c\in (\bbC^\times)^N$ as above, we have the following explicit forms:
+\begin{thm}[\cite{N6}] For $c\in (\bbC^\times)^N$ as above, we have the following explicit forms:

 \end{thm}